Afghanistan entry requirements for United States passport holders

 Food and waterborne diseasesHigh risk

-Common due to poor sanitation; drink bottled water.
+Common due to poor sanitation; drink bottled water and eat cooked food.

 Malaria risk: high